-- 3102 Non-Protestable Decisions - A. The soundness of a horse or the suitability of a rider or a horse, when determined by a Steward of the Show or by a Judge, is not a violation may not be protested. - B. A Judge's decision, representing his individual preference, is not a violation of the rules. - 3103 The construction or application of IHSA Rules is governed by the State of New York. - 3104 If the rules of the IHSA do not apply to a given situation, the National Steward or Associate National Steward should be contacted immediately to determine the best ourcome. rules of the USEF shall govern in Hunter Seat divisions and procedural questions; similarly in Western Horsemanship divisions, AQHA rules will govern. - 3105 All references to "days" are business days.

-3200 National Steward and Associate National Steward
+- 3102 Non-Protestable Decisions - A. The soundness of a horse or the suitability of a rider or a horse, when determined by a Steward of the Show or by a Judge, is not a violation. - B. A Judge's decision, representing his individual preference, is not a violation of the rules. - 3103 The construction or application of IHSA Rules is governed by the State of New York. - 3104 If the rules of the IHSA do not apply to a given situation, the rules of the USEF shall govern in Hunter Seat divisions and procedural questions; similarly in Western Horsemanship divisions, AQHA rules will govern. - 3105 All references to "days" are business days. - 3200 National Steward and Associate National Steward 3201 Qualifications - A. The National Stewards shall be elected by the Board of Directors. - B. The National Steward may be anyone over 21 years of age, who is not an Individual member of the IHSA or an undergraduate student attending any Member institution.

-3201 Qualifications

-- A. The National Stewards shall be elected by the Board of Directors. - B. The National Steward may be anyone over 21 years of age, who is not an Individual member of the IHSA or an undergraduate student attending any Member institution.
 Each term of office shall run for two years.
-The National Steward shall be elected in even years and the Associate in odd years for a term of two years. - C. The National Stewards must have a working knowledge of the IHSA Rules.
+The National Steward shall be elected in even years and the Associate in odd years for a term of two years. - C. The Associate National Steward shall be elected from among the sitting board members.

+D. The National Stewards must have a working knowledge of the IHSA Rules.